Russell Bloodworth, Jr.

 Education:Bloodworth has an undergraduate degree in architecture from the University of Virginia.
 He studied Environmental Design at Yale University, was an American Scandinavian Foundation Fellow in Sweden, and a Knight Fellow at the University of Miami.
 Bloodworth's study of the Squares of Belgravia and Kensignton is a useful tool for developers and designers.

 Civic and Community Involvement:Bloodworth has served on numerous municipal task forces on zoning, land use and the environment.
 He also has served as a Trustee for Memphis University School, Presbyterian Day School and the Hutchison School.
 He was Chairman of “Paint the Town Red” for City Beautiful and served on the Poplar Corridor Taskforce in the mid 1980s.
-He is a Director of Financial Federal Savings and Loan.
-Bloodworth is also an accomplished artist.
-You may view some of his work at russellbloodworth.net.
+He is a Director of Financial Federal Bank.
+An accomplished artist, you may view some of his work at russellbloodworth.net.
 Results of his research on public squares can be viewed at londonsquares.net.
-His two published books, The Emerging Ekklesia and Visions, Dreams & Encounters, can be accessed at amazon.com.
+His four published books, The Emerging Ekklesia, Visions, Dreams & Encounters, How Are You Anyway, and You & God, can be accessed at amazon.com.

 Honors and Awards:Bloodworth was named Associate Realtor “Man of the Year” by the Memphis Board of Realtors, and Southern Living magazine also recognized him for his sensitivity to environmental issues.
 In 2009, he was inducted into the Commercial Real Estate Hall of Fame by the Memphis Area Association of Realtors (MAAR) Commercial Council.
 Also in 2009, he was selected for BusinessTN magazine’s annual list of the 101 most influential people in commercial real estate in Tennessee.
 In 2010, he received the Lifetime Achievement Award from the Memphis Chapter of Lambda Alpha International.